CSC and the environment

 CSC is proud of its commitment to the environment.
-We have taken steps to reduce our impact on the world around us.
-Over the last 15 years, we have worked hard to improve our environmental performance and have set goals that are both measureable and realistic.
+We have taken steps to reduce our impact on the world around us and worked hard to improve our environmental performance and have set goals that are both measureable and realistic.
 We have been careful in the way we consume our natural resources, reduced our emissions and our carbon footprint, and removed potentially harmful contaminants found on our properties from decades ago.
 We strive to make a difference because it's the right thing to do.

 Did you know that in order to protect the public our penitentiaries have to be self-supporting?
 If the local municipality suffers a power outage, federal penitentiaries must keep running.
 We operate seven days a week, 24 hours a day, all across the country; from our bigger cities to some of the most remote parts of Canada.
 We also employ thousands of staff and accommodate thousands of inmates.
 A number of our institutions operate on large plots of land and produce some of their own electricity.
 Many treat their own wastewater and drinking water, manage their own solid and hazardous wastes and even control their air emissions by changing the way they heat and cool the buildings.
 We have 43 federal institutions and dozens of parole offices all across Canada, we must be aware of how that work affects our environment.